When, Why and How to Use Design Systems?

 How to build a design system?

-Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner.
+Atomic design is a methodology composed of five distinct stages working together to create interface design systems more deliberately and hierarchically.

 There are five stages of atomic design.